-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue our Phase 1/2 trials for both belrestotug and inupadenant and potentially move to larger randomized and registration-directed trials for both programs, advance the development of pipeline programs, initiate new research and preclinical development efforts and seek marketing approval for any product candidates that we successfully develop.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue our clinical stage programs, belrestotug, inupadenant, and EOS-984, and move to larger randomized and registration-directed trials for our programs, initiate new research and preclinical development efforts, and seek marketing approval for any product candidates that we successfully develop.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to establishing sales, marketing, distribution and other commercial infrastructure to commercialize such products.